omerkhan/journal/src/content/pages/now.md

 ---
-title: "Now"
+title: Now
+lastUpdated: 2025-12-18T10:27:00
 updated: 2024-12-16
 ---
 ## Currently

 Building a personal journaling website to share moments with family and friends.
 Taking time to document the small things that make up a life.

 ## Reading

-"Four Thousand Weeks" by Oliver Burkeman — a thought-provoking meditation on time and how we choose to spend it.
+"The Creative Act: A Way of Being" by Rick Rubin – he is one of the most successful music producers of all time, despite having no traditional musical talent, because he does less, listens more, and trusts feeling and instinct over formulas.

 ## Learning

 Getting more comfortable with photography.
-Trying to capture the way light falls on ordinary things.
+Trying to capture more every moments in Florida.

 ## Location

-Home, enjoying the winter quiet.
+Home, enjoying the Florida winter.
 Appreciating the rhythm of shorter days and longer evenings.